How Inactive Subscribers Affect Email Deliverability

 • User engagement – the number of contacts which are engaging with your emails (opening, clicking, starring, whitelisting)

 • Spam complaints – how many users are marking your emails as spam

 • Spam traps – these are basically the virtual equivalent of a “landmine”.
 If you “hit” a spam trap, your inboxing will immediately tank, sometimes taking quite a while to recover

 The standard best practice is to keep a “clean” list of engaged, active contacts.
 But why don’t you just keep sending to your entire email house file?
 After all, it’s “free” marketing, right?
 And if you can get more eyes on your campaigns, that’s better than fewer, no?

-- First – Because your inactive subscribers are not engaging with your email content, it’s sending a strong signal to ISPs (Gmail, Yahoo!, Hotmail, etc.) to devalue your email because of the low engagement.
-This in turn hurts your chances to get inboxed.
+1. The fact that your inactive subscribers are not engaging with your email content is sending a strong signal to ISPs (Gmail, Yahoo!, Hotmail, etc.) to devalue your email because of the low engagement.
+This, in turn, hurts your chances to get inboxed.

-- Third – Some ISPs will take very old, inactive email accounts and turn them into spam traps.
-You DO NOT want to hit a spam trap.
-It will heavily penalize your deliverability, which can be time-consuming to recover from.
-I’ve seen double-digit percentage drops in inboxing rates from hitting a spam trap.
+3. Some ISPs will take very old, inactive email accounts and turn them into spam traps.
+You don’t want to hit a spam trap and heavily penalize your deliverability.
 If you are sending to a list of very inactive email addresses, you are taking this risk.